 - Jack Blocks: Jack blocks work like Legos to give your jacks a higher surface to sit on.
 They are useful if your jacks can’t reach the ground.

 - Tire Chocks: If you’re on an incline, tire chocks prevent your RV from rolling.
-Your jacks are your first line of defense, but the chocks are an extra measure.
+Use these first, and of course make sure your brakes are set.

 - Bubble Levels: Putting bubble levels on your RV will help you with the leveling process.
 Higher-end travel trailers and motorhomes use auto-leveling systems that won’t require the use of bubble levels.